ebylaska/HeteroFAM/thrust3.md

-# Thrust 3: Phenomenlogical initialization for magnetic structurem
+# Thrust 3: Phenomenlogical initialization for magnetic structures

 ## **Objective**
 Develop an AI-driven expert system to predict and optimize spin configurations in transition metal oxides.